Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Splenda is another branded artificial sweetener, whose usage is reported to be safe, as it is made from Sucralose, which is low calorie and does contain any side effect.

-Safest Artificial Sweetener
+Safest Artificial Sweetener: Stevia.

 Learn more about your glycemic index and find out which foods you should have.